EnterpriseDB/tpa/docs/src/tower.md

 - Add the inventory from the project as an external source to your inventory.

-- Create a Template in Tower specifying the TPAexec Execution Environment, your inventory, and the newly created project.
-Also include any required credentials to reach your hosts, and a credential with a TPA subscription token.
-Set the two variables:
+- Create a Template in Tower specifying the TPAexec virtual environment, your inventory, and the newly created project.
+Also include any required credentials to reach your hosts, and a credential with a TPA subscription token (TPA_2Q_SUBSCRIPTION_TOKEN).

-  - tpa_dir: /opt/EDB/TPA
-  - cluster_dir: /runner/project/PROJECTNAME
+- Set one additional variable: `tpa_dir: /opt/EDB/TPA`

 - Run a job based on the new Template to deploy your cluster.